It's all about creation and surprise. It just needs to be appreciated and watered like flowers.

 Some projects I gained the most from include:

-Guidelines Compressor — A work in progress designed to help less experienced audio folks with vocal compression.
-Built on JUCE with my audio background, this plugin aims to lead the user towards better decion making in the mix.
+Guidelines Compressor — A labor of love, and work in progress designed to share more of my experience with vocal compression.
+Built using JUCE and my recording engineer background, this plugin aims to pull the user towards more predictable decision making in the mix.